Supporting your employees to make flexible working work

 Employers often ask the question; how can you make your position work part-time?
 This isn’t a fair question, and it leads to a potentially unfair outcome.
 The role then doesn’t change, and the employee finds themselves under an increased amount of pressure: they need to get the same amount of work done, but in fewer hours.

-Instead, employers would be better off looking at the job description and see whether some of the duties can be reduced or reallocated, thereby helping the individual to prioritise.
+Instead, employers would be better off looking at the job description and seeing whether some of the duties can be reduced or reallocated, thereby helping the individual to prioritise.
 The next step would be to set achievable and realistic objectives that can be met within the new timeframe.
-For example, if someone is working half of a week, then regular weekly meetings should shift to being fortnightly.
-Every hour spent by someone part-time can equate to two hours for a full-time employee so make sure to strip things away from their calendar.
+For example, if someone is working half of a week, then regular weekly meetings should shift to fortnightly meetings.
+Every hour spent by someone part-time can equate to two hours for a full-time employee, so make sure to strip things away from their calendar.

 Career coaching and support

-There’s an art to working successfully part-time, and it’s often something that take employees time to get used to.
-The transition can take its toll, both on employee engagement and their mental wellbeing.
-By offering access to coaching and support, enabling them to think about how to structure their home and working week and giving them techniques to prioritise and get comfortable with pushing back can significantly improve the morale of someone returning to work.
+There’s an art to working successfully part-time, and it’s often something that takes employees time to get used to.
+The transition can take its toll, both on employee engagement and on their mental wellbeing.
+By offering access to coaching and support, enabling employees to think about how to structure their home and working week, and giving them techniques to prioritise and get comfortable with pushing back, employers can significantly improve the morale of someone returning to work.

 If employers are going to improve their gender diversity, particularly at a senior level, giving flexible working employees access to career coaching will make a huge difference.
 Making career progression feel achievable is key.

 Are the senior managers and leaders within your business working flexibly themselves?
 Because if they aren’t, your employees may not be convinced that they can make career progress while working part-time.

 Employers need to be creating senior roles that can work on a flexible basis.
 Creating job shares at a senior level demonstrate that flexibility is something that you value and will not be considered an impediment to success.